Historical coins and banknotes of Poland: Series of 1948

 The banknotes of the series of 1948 were designed by Polish painter and decorative artist Wacław Borowski.
-The introduction of these notes was part of the currency reform of 1950, so the banknotes had to be printed quickly and in secrecy; so printing works in Poland (PWPW), Czechoslovakia (STC), Hungary (Pénzjegynyomda), Sweden (Riksbankens Sedeltryckeri), and Canada (British American Bank Note Company Ltd.) were involved.
+The introduction of these notes was part of the currency reform of 1950, so the banknotes had to be printed quickly and in secrecy; thus, printing works in Poland (PWPW), Czechoslovakia (STC), Hungary (Pénzjegynyomda), Sweden (Riksbankens Sedeltryckeri), and Canada (British American Bank Note Company Ltd.) were involved.